-I think most people have the best of intentions and they want to help which is why they commit.
+Most people have the best of intentions, and they want to help, which is why they commit.
 At the same time, I think too many people fool themselves into thinking they can do all their commitments.
-I find this true with business people, friends and volunteers.
-Maybe it’s the thrill of saying you now have 412 items on your To Do list.
+I find this true with business people, friends, and volunteers.
+Maybe it’s the thrill of saying you now have 412 items on your To-Do list.
 In some cases, I would say the people do a poor job of planning.
-In other cases, I think people are afraid to say “no”.
-This is the group I want to change.
+In other cases, I think people are afraid to say “no.” This is the group I want to change.

-That little word “no” seems to have baggage associated with it that says, “you’re a failure, you didn’t get your job done.”
+That little word “no” seems to have baggage associated with it that says, “you’re a failure; you didn’t get your job done.”
 Oh, blimperskins!
-(1) Well, I give you permission to use the word “no” and I won’t call you a failure.
+(1) Well, I permit you to use the word “no,” and I won’t call you a failure.
 Your saying “no” may make my job easier and preserve a relationship.
 After all, my commitments to others may be based in part on your commitment to me.
-And if you don’t believe me, read this HBR article by Tony Schwartz on “No, is the New Yes”
+And if you don’t believe me, read this HBR article by Tony Schwartz on “No, is the New Yes.”

-I would prefer people being realistic and saying they can’t commit to a date than to work with false expectations.
-Your value to me isn’t judged based on the number of items on your To Do list.
+I prefer people being realistic and saying they can’t commit to a date than to work with false expectations.
+Your value to me isn’t judged based on the number of items on your To-Do list.
 The later someone learns a commitment can’t be met, the more resources it takes to recover.
-The resources might be the added time it takes to follow-up to finding someone else to do the task.
+The resources might be the added time it takes to find someone else to do the task.
 The more times I have to change dates or plans, the more the relationship erodes.
 That’s the worst part if it happens with friends or business colleagues.

-If you’re one of these people fearful of saying “no”, try creating your own “follow-up” tracking list.
+If you’re one of these people fearful of saying “no,” try creating your own “follow-up” tracking list.
 Think of this as a pre-commitment list.
 The list can be simple and need a few minutes.
-If you use Microsoft Outlook, some third-party add-ins can help.
-As example, each time you email someone with a question or request, place it in this list.
+Some people create a custom task view in Outlook.
+For example, each time you email someone with a question or request, place it in this list.
 As people respond, delete the items.
-Then on a weekly basis, see which items are still on your list.
+Then every week, see which items are still on your list.
 After a short time, you should see some patterns.

-Sometimes the patterns are ones you predicted such as a certain person seldom responds to your requests.
-Chances are you’re annoyed the item isn’t addressed and you need to send a follow-up request.
+Sometimes the patterns are ones you predicted, such as a certain person seldom responds to your requests.
+Chances are you’re annoyed the item isn’t addressed, and you need to send a follow-up request.
 It’s a draining process.
-After you write that follow-up, ask yourself if your actions, or lack of action, hasn’t left someone else with that same feeling.
+After you write that follow-up, ask yourself if your actions, or lack of action, haven’t left someone else with that same feeling.
 You then start to see how this continual practice of overextending ourselves is counterproductive and affects others.

 Perhaps, the recipients weren’t sure what you needed and didn’t get around to requesting clarification.
-If you’re lucky, the recipient will respond the same day asking for clarification or to schedule a time to discuss.
-Treat these people as a resource as they’ve signaled they want to help as opposed to the people who have “pended” your email.
+If you’re lucky, the recipient will respond the same day, asking for clarification or to schedule a time to discuss.
+Treat these people as a resource as they’ve signaled they want to help instead of the people who have “pended” your email.

 The reverse is you may be asking someone to make a commitment that isn’t realistic.
-It reminds me of the cartoon of a man staring up at an airline arrival board with the caption “how can something that goes 600 miles per hour be late”.
-True, the plane can fly that fast but there are other factors that can affect arrival time such as weather, unruly passengers, communications problems and so on.
+It reminds me of the cartoon of a man staring up at an airline arrival board with the caption, “how can something that goes 600 miles per hour be late”.
+True, the plane can fly that fast, but other factors can affect arrival time, such as weather, unruly passengers, communications problems, and so on.
 As much as I complain about the airlines, they probably have a better overall “on time” record than I do.

 I know this exercise helped me many years ago.
-When I started saying “no”, a dialog would open.
-People didn’t like hearing “no” so they started to ask questions like “could you do a part” or “what date would work for you”.
-These questions gave the parties an opportunity to exchange more information and set a realistic time frame.
+When I started saying “no,” a dialog would open.
+People didn’t like hearing “no,” so they started to ask questions like “could you do a part” or “what date would work for you.”
+These questions allowed the parties to exchange more information and set a realistic time frame.

-(1) Yes, this was my attempt to create a politically correct and non-offensive way of saying “bull shit”.
-With the exception of one 4-year old who thought it was a new tater tot, the word seemed to work well.
+(1) Yes, this was my attempt to create a politically correct and non-offensive way of saying “bull shit.”
+Except for one 4-year old who thought it was a new tater tot, the word seemed to work well.